Jobbobeun/DZmotion/README.md

 # DZmotion

-# Author Job Heijlighen
+Author: Job Heijlighen
-# Date Nov-2019
+Date: Nov-2019
-Controller hydraulic valves and frequency inverters
+Description: Controller hydraulic valves and frequency inverters

 The software is compatible with the Arduino mega and a 16 channel relay module.
 Control two hydraulic 5/2 valves and one 5/3 valve.
 Also possible to control three frequency inverters by direction and on/off.